 That’s a pretty busy and tiring day, so you’ll probably want to head home a bit early.
 We’ve got one more day left to explore Asheville, and we’re going to make it a good one!

 Day Two in Asheville highlights!

 Day Three of 3 Days in Asheville

 For the third and final day in Asheville, it’s time to get outside and enjoy the area’s beautiful surroundings.
-Read on for some great ideas on how to wind down 3 days in Asheville.
+Here’s what we’ve got planned:

 One of my favorite places to go in Asheville for brunch is Biscuit Head.
 Their slogan is “put some south in your mouth,” and that’s precisely what you’ll do here when you try their famous biscuits and gravy.
 These aren’t just any biscuits, though…

 You can choose classic southern toppings like fried green tomatoes or catfish.
 They also have a butter and jam bar where you can sample dozens of flavors to add to your biscuits.
 You may have to wait for a table (especially on the weekend), but it’s well worth it.

 After that delicious and filling meal, it’s time to get outside.

 There are several excellent options for enjoying an afternoon outdoors in Asheville.
 Here are a few for you to choose between: